barrysteyn/node-scrypt/Readme.md

     npm test

-##Introducing Node-Scrypt Version 2
+##Introducing Node-Scrypt Version 3
+Version 3's main highlight is support for the **Microsoft Windows** platform.

+###Node-Scrypt Version 2
-This module is a complete rewrite of the previous module.
+Node-Scrypt version 2.0 is a complete rewrite of the previous module.
 It's main highlights are:

  * Access to the underlying key derivation function